Polishevskyi/kotlin_mobile_polishevskyi_automatization/README.md

 browserstack.androidApp=bs://<app-id>
 browserstack.iosApp=bs://<app-id>
 ```
-You can find the `app-id` for your app in the BrowserStack dashboard after uploading the app.
+After uploading the app, you can find the `app-id` for your app in the BrowserStack dashboard.

 ## Running Tests